-281. MUSIC COMPOSITION/TWO CREDITS
+281. MUSIC COMPOSITION/ONE AND ONE-HALF CREDITS

-Prerequisites: MUT 183 or 353, or permission of the composition faculty.
+Prerequisite: MUT 183 or MUT 353.
 For composition majors.
 Original, appropriately competent music must be completed by the end of MUT 283 and performed if possible.
-Fourteen hour minimum weekly commitment including a one-hour lesson, seminar experience and composing.
+Fourteen-hour weekly commitment, including a half-hour lesson, seminar experience, and composing.

-283. MUSIC COMPOSITION/TWO CREDITS
+283. MUSIC COMPOSITION/ONE AND ONE-HALF CREDITS

-Prerequisite: MUT 281.
+Prerequisite: MUT 183 or MUT 353.
 For composition majors.
 Original, appropriately competent music must be completed by the end of MUT 283 and performed if possible.
-Fourteen hour minimum weekly commitment including a one-hour lesson, seminar experience, and composing.
+Fourteen-hour weekly commitment, including a half-hour lesson, seminar experience, and composing.

-291. COMPOSING WITH ELECTRONIC MEDIA/TWO CREDITS
+291. COMPOSING WITH ELECTRONIC MEDIA/ TWO CREDITS